|

 I was

-born in the summer of 1933 in Admire, Kansas and grew up on a series
+born in the depth of the Depression in the northern Flint Hills of Kansas and grew up on a series

-of small farms in the Flint Hills of Kansas.
+of small farms in the Flint Hills.
 I attended one-room country schools, the last of

-which closed the year that I graduated from eighth grade.
+which closed the year that I was graduated from eighth grade.
 I went to

 Admire High School which also closed the year I was graduated.